 The Rooster

 The Rooster is the first standalone restaurant from Rouha Sadighi, the chef behind LA’s famous Rooster Truck.
-Now, customers can snag a Rico Suave breakfast burrito with tater tots and avocado every day from a single location, instead of chasing Sadighi’s truck all over the city.
+Now, customers can snag a Rico Suave breakfast burrito with tater tots and avocado every day from a single location instead of chasing Sadighi’s truck all over the city.

 Also featured in: